cubesys-GmbH/ros_v2x_apps/README.md

 This repository provides examples demonstrating how to develop and run your own V2X (Vehicle-to-Everything) application on the [*cube-its*](https://www.nfiniity.com/docs/dev/stacks/cube-its/intro/) within a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.

----

-## How it works

 *cube-its* and your `v2x_apps` examples each run in their own Docker container on the [cube:evk](https://www.nfiniity.com/#hardware-section), both inside a ROS 2 environment.
-Sharing the same DDS domain (`ROS_DOMAIN_ID`, with `ROS_LOCALHOST_ONLY=0`), their nodes discover each other and exchange ITS messages over ROS 2 topics and services. *cube-its* runs the ITS facilities and the Vanetza V2X stack, so it handles the actual ETSI ITS-G5 transmission to and from other stations, while your nodes only produce and consume the ROS messages.
+Sharing the same DDS domain (`ROS_DOMAIN_ID`, with `ROS_LOCALHOST_ONLY=0`), their nodes discover each other and exchange ITS messages over ROS 2 topics and services. *cube-its* runs the ITS facilities and the Vanetza V2X stack, so it handles the actual ETSI ITS-G5 or C-V2X transmission to and from other stations, while your nodes only produce and consume the ROS messages.

 ```mermaid
 flowchart LR